ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

 .. _fixing_data:

 ***********
-Dataset fix
+Fixing data
 ***********

-Some (model) datasets contain (known) errors that would normally prevent them from being processed correctly by the ESMValCore.
-The errors can be in the metadata describing the dataset and/or in the actual data.
+The baseline case for ESMValCore input data is CMOR fully compliant data that is read using :py:`Iris load_raw function <iris:load_raw>`.
+ESMValCore also allows for some departures with compliance (see :ref:`cmor_check_strictness`).
+Beyond that situation, some datasets (either model or observations) contain (known) errors that would normally prevent them from being processed.
+The issues can be in the metadata describing the dataset and/or in the actual data.
 Typical examples of such errors are missing or wrong attributes (e.g. attribute ''units'' says 1e-9 but data are actually in 1e-6), missing or mislabeled coordinates (e.g. ''lev'' instead of ''plev'' or missing coordinate bounds like ''lat_bnds'') or problems with the actual data (e.g. cloud liquid water only instead of sum of liquid + ice as specified by the CMIP data request).